 Kildare saves the life of an ice skater who was in an auto accident.
 But even though her broken leg has knit, she can't walk, and she tries to sue Kildare for malpractice, and Kildare's ...
 See full summary »

 An American newspaperman and his wife, caught in the London blitz, lose their unborn child in an air raid.
 Outraged, they visit a shelter for homeless children where they fall in love with ...
 See full summary »

-	This film received its USA television premiere Monday 26 November 1956 on KTTV (Channel 11) (Los Angeles); its San Francisco television premiere took place on 6 January 1958 on KGO-TV (Channel 7); but its initial New York City telecast did not take place until Saturday 31 March 1962 on WCBS (Channel 2).
+This film received its USA television premiere in Los Angeles Monday 26 November 1956 on KTTV (Channel 11); in Philadelphia, it was first telecast Tuesday 9 April 1957 on WFIL (Channel 6) and in San Francisco 6 January 1958 on KGO (Channel 7); but its initial New York City telecast did not take place until Saturday 31 March 1962 on WCBS (Channel 2).
 See more »

 Was this review helpful to you?